elham-adibian/employee-status-classification/README.md

 # Employee Status Classification

-This project classifies employees into different categories based on their years of experience, performance score, and whether they are team players.
+This project classifies employees into different categories based on their years of experience, performance score, and wether they are team players.

 ## Inputs
 - experience_years (numeric): The number of years the employee has worked.